d-lewis9442/gramclone/README.md

 ### **_Description_**

-#### Gramclone is a full-stack PERN application of Instagram.
-Built with React front end and PostgreSQL backend.
+#### Gramclone is a full-stack PERN application clone of Instagram.
+Built with a React front end and PostgreSQL backend.

 ---